4y8/netlist-simulator/README.md

 are set to 0, then at each step, the following happen:
 * the inputs are read,
-* then the netlist is executed, omitting registers and RAM writes (the values to be written in registers are just stored),
+* then the netlist is executed, omitting registers and RAM writes (the values to be written in registers and RAM are just stored),
 * the RAM is updated,
 * the registers are updated,
 * the outputs are printed.

+Everithing is stored on unsigned 64-bits integers as it is the standard size on modern computers, bus of size 65 or plus are thus not supported.
+It should not be a problem as the CPU which will be designed shouldn't use too wide buses.

 ## Difficulties encountered
 The main difficulty was to understand well the memory model which is different